pantheon-systems/documentation/style-guide.md

 * Screenshots should include the Environments bar and Tool tab.

-* Use arrows and callouts to help explain the elements in the image.
+* Use arrows and callouts to help explain the elements in the image that are not already highlighted by the interface.
+Do not use callouts to highlight the environment and tool, as they are apparent.

 ### Videos

 * Use video sparingly, and only for more complex tasks.

-* Videos must be hosted on YouTube.
+* Videos must be hosted by a third party (YouTube, Vimeo, etc.).

 * Videos should be as short as possible, typically no more than 30 seconds.